01Asrar-Syed/01Asrar-Syed/ReadMe.md

 # 💫 About Me:
+Hi!
+My name is Asrar Syed, presently a student at GSU studying Computer Science.

-At present, I am a student at GSU studying Computer Science, utilizing GitHub to collaborate with like-minded learners to advance my knowledge and skills for my future career goals.
+I am at the start of my programming journey, so I'm planning on utilizing GitHub to collaborate with like-minded learners to advance my knowledge and skills for my future career goals.

 I am currently working to master Python(my first programming language) as some of my interests consist of A.I. and Data Science.

 ## 🌐 Socials: